What is SaaS? | Simplifying Software as a Service

 • Maintenance: SaaS providers handle all maintenance, updates, and troubleshooting.
 For non-SaaS software, the user is responsible for these tasks.

-• Cost: SaaS often operates on a subscription model, providing flexibility and scalability.
+• Cost: Often operates on a subscription model, providing flexibility and scalability.
 Non-SaaS software usually requires a one-time purchase or licensing fee.

 • Accessibility: SaaS applications can be accessed from any device with an internet connection, while non-SaaS software is restricted to the device it is installed on.